benoit-liquet/SEMI-MARKOV-VIGNETTE/Section4-1.md

 ### Variable effect

-The paramatrization is different depending the package and distribution specified.
+The parametrization is different depending on the package and distribution specified.
-To interpret the covariate effects as hazard ratio of the intensity proportionnal transition function it is possible to either use the results from Phreg or flexsurvreg (by changing dist="weibullPH")
+To interpret the covariate effects as the hazard ratio of the intensity proportional transition function it is possible to either use the results from Phreg or flexsurvreg (by changing dist="weibullPH")

 ```r